SharePoint/sp-dev-docs/docs/embedded/concepts/security-and-compliance.md

 SharePoint Embedded supports retention and holds policies on content stored in its applications using the Microsoft Purview compliance portal.
 For more information on DLM, see [Learn about Microsoft Purview Data Lifecycle Management](/purview/data-lifecycle-management).

-The existing retention policy will automatically apply to all SharePoint Embedded Containers if the policy is configured for ‘All sites’.
+The existing retention policy is applied to all SharePoint Embedded Containers if the policy is configured for ‘All sites’.
 Similarly, creating a new retention/hold policy on *All* SharePoint Sites workload will automatically enforce the policy on all SharePoint Online Sites and all Containers within SharePoint Embedded.

 ![retention policy](../images/sc4.png)